-The list of UK employment laws and legislation overviews the rights of workers and their grievances in the workplace.
+The list of UK employment laws and legislation overviews the rights of workers and grievances in the workplace.
 Find vital information covering staff working hours, wages, and taking time off from work.

 UK recruitment legislation acts as a safeguard against workplace discrimination from co-workers and employers.

 Employer fines for unfair dismissal or discrimination cases range from one year's pay and upwards.
-This list of laws in the UK focuses on the legislation to protect employees.
+This updated list of laws in the UK focuses on the legislation to protect employees.

-|Current List of Employment Legislation||UK Statutory Payment from April 2017|
+|Aspects of Employment Covered by Law in United Kingdom||UK Statutory Payment from April 2022|

 |Agricultural Sick Pay (ASP)||Rates vary (*requires 52 weeks of employment)|